Reed-Math241/elephants/README.md

 ## Installation

-The development version of XXX is available from [GitHub](https://github.com/) with:
+The development version of ea.elephants is available from [GitHub](https://github.com/) with:

 ``` r